jscalderon65/jscalderon65/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

+🎓 &nbsp; Computer and systems engineer from the Catholic University of Colombia.\
 💡 &nbsp; Exploring new technologies and developing software solutions and quick hacks.\
-🎓 &nbsp; Studying Computer and systems engineering at Catholic University of Colombia.\
 ✍ &nbsp; Learning more about web development and computer science.

 <br/>